Home Photos Video FAQ Green Comps Neighborhood Contact

 I guess there's 2 answers to that.
 The first crazy toilet is in fact not a toilet, but a bidet, and if you've never owned one, you're missing out.
 I'll let you google the instructions, but suffice to say, they are awesome and leave you feeling super clean.
 This one of course has its own hot water feed, so it's extremely comfortable to use.

 The second crazy toilet is called a macerating toilet.
 It's used in situations where it's not convenient or desireable to let the drain go downward from the fixture.
 In this case, the basement bath was an addition, and to install a regular toilet would require breaking through the concrete slab and splicing a wye into the main cast iron sewer line.
 This is doable, the pipe is probably only a foot or two under the slab.
-But, breaking and patching concrete always leaves open the possibility that the repair isn't perfectly watertight, which could allow some moisture to seep into the basement from the soil, when wet.
+But, breaking and patching concrete always leaves open the possibility that the repair isn't perfectly watertight, which could allow some moisture and/or radon to seep into the basement from the soil.

 The macerating toilet solution is to run the drain horizontally out behind the toilet, into a macerator box that sits behind the bathroom wall.
 The macerator is like a blender and pump that allows waste to be pumped a couple feet upward, then over, and down into the main sewer.
 No breaking the concrete slab required.
-This unit is about 3 years old.
+This unit is about 5 years old.
 The manufacturer, Saniflo, advertises it as "no maintenance".
 However, essentially the pump box is like a very small septic tank that only holds a little waste, for shorter times.
 That said, not 100% of the waste is ejected every time the pump runs, so for that which remains, you have a small version of the issue people have with septic tanks.
-Though I have never smelled anything inside the bathroom, many users/plumbers online have recommended cleaning either with the "decaling" solution sold by Saniflo, or a homemade solution.
+Though I have never smelled anything inside the bathroom, many users/plumbers online have recommended cleaning either with the "descaling" solution sold by Saniflo, or a homemade solution.
 Cleaning involves just pouring a solution into the toilet bowl and flushing, with the pump turned off (not actually opening up the pump box ... ew!).
 I'm also currently using some dissolvable packets that you drop into the toilet and flush (with the pump turned off), which will populate the pump box with a bacteria that digests waste (just like you'd use on an underground septic tank).
 The catch is that this will do nothing if you let the pump eject most of the waste a few seconds after flushing.
 So, I'm not using the bathroom for a couple weeks to let the treatment work its magic.
 This is the first time I've done this, but it's probably only something you'd do before leaving the house for a few days' vacation.
 I'd like to think I'm leaving the next owners with a clean system!

 The same macerator services the sink, toilet and bidet, and is rated to handle a shower, too, if a future owner wanted to install one in the corner (we definitely sized the room to handle one, ask me about it if you're interested in what's required).